 6. How to make adult hot chocolate with this recipe?

 You can make boozy hot chocolate by adding one ounce of Irish Cream before serving.
 Alternatively, you can add a scoop of Instant Coffee for a pick me up!

 7. How does this compare with hot chocolate packets?

 It’s so easy to make your own delicious hot chocolate that there’s no reason to buy the packets.
 If you haven’t read the ingredients on those things, here they are for the Nestle Rich Chocolate Flavor Hot Cocoa Mix:

 Sugar, corn syrup solids, vegetable oil (partially hydrogenated coconut or palm kernel and hydrogenated soybean), dairy product solids (from milk), cocoa processed with alkali, and less than 2% of salt, cellulose gum, sodium caseinate, dipotassium phosphate, sodium citrate, sodium aluminosilicate, mono- and diglycerides, guar gum, artificial flavors, sucralose.

-The Best Homemade Hot Chocolate You've Ever Tasted
+Best Homemade Hot Chocolate Recipe

 - Immediately whisk the cocoa powder, sugar and sea salt into boiling water.

-- Continue to stir and heat until the homemade hot chocolate mixture until it’s very hot – but be careful not to bring it to a boil
+- Once the mixture has formed a paste, whisk in in the whole milk (you can add more milk to make it less rich).Once it’s nearing your ideal temperature, add the vanilla extract.
+Continue to stir and heat until the homemade hot chocolate mixture over medium heat until it’s very hot – but be careful not to bring it to a boil.

-- You can add a little milk (or half and half to make it even creamier) to the homemade hot chocolate if you need to cool it down quickly for eager little ones (like mine).
+- Remove from heat, pour into your favorite mugs and top with your favorite toppings.You can add a little milk (or heavy cream to make it even creamier) to the homemade hot chocolate if you need to cool it down quickly for eager little ones (like mine).